Crojs/Crojs/README.md

 - 👋 Hi, I’m @Crojs
-- 👀 I’m confused
+- 🌱 Tried to learn something
-- 🌱 I’m trying to learn web development
+- 👀 Yet I’m confused

 <!---
 Crojs/Crojs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.